An Efficient Frequency Diversity Scheme for Ultra-Reliable Communications in Two-Path Fading Channels: Single Frequency

 \end{thm}

-\begin{example}[Single Frequency Worst-Case Receive Power] For a numerical example, we take the parameters that are used in Example~\ref{ex:single-freq-local-min} and additionally compare it to a higher frequency scenario.
+\begin{example}[Single Frequency Worst-Case Receive Power] For a numerical example, we take the parameters that are used in \autoref{ex:single-freq-local-min} and additionally compare it to a higher frequency scenario.
 In particular, we fix $\htx=\SI{10}{\meter}$, $\hrx=\SI{1.5}{\meter}$, and $P_t=1$.
-We assume a perfect reflection on the ground without any additional absorption, i.e., $\rho=1$.
+For this example, we assume a perfect reflection on the ground without any additional absorption, i.e., $\rho=1$ and $\reflcoeff=-1$.
 The receiver is assumed to be randomly located at a distance between $\dmin=\SI{30}{\meter}$ and $\dmax=\SI{100}{\meter}$ from the transmitter.